vryy/4C/CONTRIBUTING.md

 that is not necessarily meant for review yet.

-If you are working on a feature addition that is fairly substantial (say greater than a month of work), consider creating WIP MRs.  These can be reviewed, but then you can close them without merging in the changes.
+If you are working on a feature addition that is fairly substantial (say greater than a month of work), consider creating a WIP merge request.
+These can be reviewed, but then you can close them without merging in the changes.
-When work is complete, create a MR that includes all the changes, and mention all the sub-WIP-MRs that have already been reviewed in the *Description*.
+When work is complete, create a merge request that includes all the changes, and mention all the sub-WIP-merge-requests that have already been reviewed in the *Description*.
 This makes it easy for a reviewer to see that all the changes have already been reviewed along the way, rather than having to look at the entire change set at once.